luke-c-sargent/bento-local/dev_mode/README.md

-Bento-local Build Mode: This mode creates production ready builds of the bento-forntend and bento-backend containers.
+Bento-local Dev Mode: This mode creates development builds of the bento-forntend and bento-backend containers.
+Note that for the bento-frontend site the page will update live with changes to your local code.

 The bento-local files can be used to create a local bento environment using docker-compose.
 This will create all required services and prepare the db to have data loaded.
 There is also a dataloader component that can be used to load a locally stored dataset into the local Neo4j instance used by bento-local.